tada/pljava-wiki/Home.md

 #Welcome to PL/Java#
 This is the PL/Java Wiki.
 It contains installation instructions, documentation, some technical background, and community information.
-If you have comments or ideas regarding this wiki, please convey them on the [[Community and Members | community]].
+If you have comments or ideas regarding this wiki, please convey them on the [Community](http://pgfoundry.org/mail/?group_id=1000038).

 ##Overview##
-PL/Java is a free add-on module that brings Java™ Stored Procedures, Triggers, and Functions to the [http://www.postgresql.org/ PostgreSQL™] backend.
+PL/Java is a free add-on module that brings Java™ Stored Procedures, Triggers, and Functions to the [PostgreSQL™](http://www.postgresql.org/) backend.
 The development started late 2003 and the first release of PL/Java arrived in January 2005.
 The project is released under the [[PLJava License|Berkley/BSD]] license.

 ##Features##
 * Ability to write both functions and triggers using Java 1.4 or higher.